-This is a page to feature special stories and memories from St. John’s History!
+This page features special stories and memories from St. John’s History!

-1952 – World Famous Local Author & Humanitarian Speaks at St. John’s
+1952 – A World Famous Local Author and Humanitarian Speaks at St. John’s Women’s Guild

 For many of us Pearl Buck (1892-1973) is a ‘historical’ figure, a famous author & humanitarian of the past.
 She served as a Presbyterian missionary from 1914-1932.
 Her novel “The Good Earth”, set in a pre-World War I Chinese village, won the Pulitzer Prize in 1932 & she was the first woman to win a Nobel Prize in Literature.
 Her home of 40 years nearby in Bucks County is on the National Register of Historic Places & many of us have toured it, especially when decorated with many trees at Christmas.
 As a humanitarian, Buck co-founded ‘Welcome House’, the first international, interracial adoption agency.